Birefringence using a Motic Polarizing Microscope and the Michel-Lévy Chart (Part I)

 Above is a human hair A) Polarized light showing 2nd order blue in the center 1250 nm B) addition of 550 nm full wave plate - fast axis over slow results 1250 – 550 nm = 700 nm 1st order blue C) human hair oriented 90 degrees and D) with addition of full 550 nm wave plate 1250 nm + 550 nm = 1800 nm 3rd order red, therefore the hair has a positive sign of elongation.
 The arrows point in the direction of the 550 nm wave plate slow axis (maximum RI).
 Because the hair thickness exceeds the Michel Levy chart the Birefringence value of the hairs cortex must be calculated using a formula Birefringence = retardation/thickness in microns x 1000 = 0.011.
 Using the online interactive Michel-Levy chart (K.R.
 Spring et al) 700 nm retardation provides a birefringence value of 0.015 for a thickness of 50 microns which is close.

-Read more about our Moticams here.
+Read more about our Moticams at here.

 Summary